willfind/nimble/documentation/source/legal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Certain Product functionality may require the Software to access collections of data available through external servers.
-SW makes no warranty that access to such data will be uninterrupted or that the data itself will be error free.
+SW makes no warranty that access to such data will be uninterrupted or that the data itself will be error-free.
 SW reserves the right to restrict access to, add, update, modify or remove collections of data based on availability or otherwise at SW’s discretion.
 You agree all data access and use shall be limited to the Permitted Uses, and agree not to access or use data collections in such a manner that could damage, disable, overburden or impair the servers